Hot Fun In The Summertime

 - Chinese BBQ'd pork -- one of my all-time favorite recipes from America's Test Kitchen -- served with steamed spinach and jasmine rice.
-Here's the recipe.
+See our recipe.

 - Potato salad.
-I've published my current favorite, from the fabulous cookbook, Staff Meals from Chanterelle, Thanks to a reader of this newsletter, Maria, who wrote to me and shared that this was her favorite go-to cookbook for cooking for her family because it has since become one of mine, too.
-The book is now out of print but used copies are easy to find, including at Amazon.
+I've published my current favorite, from the fabulous cookbook, Staff Meals from Chanterelle, My thanks to a City Cook reader who wrote to me and shared that this was her favorite go-to cookbook for cooking for her family because it has since become one of mine, too.
+The book is now out-of-print but used copies are easy to find, including at Amazon.

 - Broiled boneless, skinless chicken thighs.
 You can use almost any marinade but the cooking method is easy.
 And if you're a city cook with a grill, use that instead of your broiler.

 - Shrimp fra diavalo on pasta.
 Use your favorite tomato sauce -- home cooked or jarred -- adding a pinch of red pepper to give the sauce heat.
 Bring to a simmer and add shelled, cleaned shrimp and simmer until the shrimp is opaque.
 Serve over your favorite pasta.

 - Broiled fish -- halibut steaks, salmon steaks, swordfish, tuna.